0xabdul/Digital-Clock/README.md

-# Digital-Clock
-this is digital clock wise using html and css and glassy effect
+# Readme and file upload will be soon